TaylorVellios/JobData_WebScraping__Indeed_LinkedIn/README.md

 ### Instructions for Mapper:
 * Ensure you have set your gmaps api token to a variable named "g_key" in a file named "g_config.py" in this repo's directory.
 * Open Plotting_Job_Data.ipynb in Jupyter Notebook.
-* Find your output .csv file in the new 'Indeed_Data' directory created when the scraper finished.
+* Find your output .csv file in the new 'Job_Data' directory created when the scraper finished.
 It will be named with the current day and your search term.
 * Enter the file name of that .csv in the first empty-string variable 'file_name' in the second cell.

 ![pyter](https://user-images.githubusercontent.com/14188580/114608636-827f2c80-9c63-11eb-8acf-073e63f80182.PNG)